Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 Niels Otto Møller (Denmark, 1922–1988)

 Niels Otto Møller's furniture repertoire may be modest compared to that of his more prolific contemporaries, but this only speaks to his uncompromising approach.
-He spent about five years on each design, which made his collections even more desirable.
+Each design took approximately five years to complete, making his collections true treasures.

 Verner Panton (Denmark, 1926–1998)